jacklavelle286/HigherOrLower/README.md

 `$ python followers_comparison_game.py`

 The game will start and you will be prompted to make a guess.
+The game will he continue as long as you guess correctly.

 ## Built With